sean-bailey/aws_announcement_scraper/README.md

 `python3 scrape_aws_announcements.py`

-Follow the prompt (it will ask you for a year) and it will then generate a `.csv` file with each row being a new service announcement for that year.
+Follow the prompt (it will ask you for a year) and it will then generate a `.csv` file with each row being a new service announcement for that year, a summarization of that service, and a direct link to that service announcement.

 Windows Users: You can run the `announcementscraper.exe` to the same effect!